 There are scenarios where QR codes remain the better choice:

 The honest answer on "which is better": If your primary goal is getting the highest percentage of attendees to actually receive and keep their photos, selfie search wins for any event over 100 people.
-If your primary constraints are budget, data privacy simplicity, or a guest profile where facial recognition consent is sensitive, per-person QR codes are a respectable alternative, provided the logistics are handled carefully.
+If your primary constraints are budget, data privacy simplicity or a guest profile where facial recognition consent is sensitive, per-person QR codes are a respectable alternative, provided the logistics are handled carefully.

 Data privacy: a meaningful difference

 QR code delivery has essentially no biometric data footprint.
 A URL is a URL.
-No face data is generated, stored, or processed.
+No face data is generated, stored or processed.
 For organisers whose guests or legal counsel are particularly cautious about facial recognition, regardless of how well the GDPR compliance is architected, this is a real differentiator.

 AI selfie search collects and processes biometric data (face embeddings) and therefore requires a proper consent flow under GDPR Article 9.
 This is not a reason to avoid selfie search, a well-designed consent flow takes 15 seconds and can be embedded in the guest page naturally.
 But it is a requirement, not optional.
 Any selfie search vendor who does not surface this as a primary concern in their implementation guidance is one to approach with caution.